Fighting the System That Was Built to Say No

 We've Run the System.

-The System Tries to Stop You.
+The System Tries to Stop Your Loved One.

 We Know Every Move It Makes.